CommitToTheBit/committothebit.github.io/_posts/2025-09-30-systems-surprise-systems-suspense-and-eating-shit-at-mess-adventures-2.md

 ## Embedding Humour with Systems Surprise

 Systems surprise is, in Schopenhauer's terms, the sudden perception of incongruity between a mental model and the actual rules of a game.
-Certainly, this tracks with our reading of *Mess Adventures*, where such surprises act as the ludic equivalents to a one-liner.
+Certainly, this tracks with our reading of *Mess Adventures*, where such surprises act as the ludic equivalents of one-liners.
 The player's mental model snaps from one well-defined shape (one where the ground cannot simply disappear out from under them) to another (one where it can), with no change in fidelity per se.

 An even more elementary example is *Scary Maze Game*.
 The player would expect their win condition to be completing a series of mazes, but in reality their is only one level, and no way of winning - a reality that comes suddenly, shockingly into focus when the jumpscare hits.
+Both *Scary Maze Game* and *Mess Adventures* need this clarity for their surprises to work,

+There is a clarity to both *Scary Maze Game* and *Mess Adventures*, and maybe because of this their comedy beats

+Perhaps because of this clarity,

+ Both here and in *Mess Adventures*, these moments

+ the jokes are something that happen to (and frankly at the expense of) the player.

 In mental modelling terms,